aws-samples/dr-with-eks-efs/README.md

 eksctl create cluster -f config_files/dr_region_cluster.yaml
 ```

 EKS cluster creation process completes in about 15 minutes.
+Once it completes update your kubeconfig file to access the cluster by doing `aws eks update-kubeconfig --name $DR_CLUSTER_NAME --region $DR_REGION`
+Verify that the worker nodes status is `Ready` by doing `kubectl get nodes`.

 ---